 We started the project with an internal kickoff and then had a client kickoff with a product overview.
 As part of the onboarding, our Senior UX Designer sent to an on-site training program to get certified in the software.
 The biggest challenge of this project was understanding the ideal workflow for scientific uses.
 We spent a lot of time on user research and coordinating with a key industry expert to ensure success.
 This involved live sessions and Q&A alongside our research.
 We also interviewed students and industry scientists to help us identify the key issues and use cases.

 (Above) What a site visit typically looks like.
 Photo by Roy Kaltschmidt, LBNL.

 (Above) Survey Monkey Example.
 We sent out a survey to customers to help us better identify our users as well as identify common use cases.

-(Above) Old Scientific Software.
 Most scientific software is not designed using modern technologies.
 I was surprised to know that scientists use such outdated software every day in the workplace.

 (Above) Journey Maps

-(Above) Style Guide Snap Shot.
+(Below) Style Guide Snap Shot.

 I designed the visuals for multiple screen sizes to ensure proper responsive definition and created an in-depth style guide for the software team hand off.